ljosberinn/XephFix/README.md

 - HiddenQuestCleanup
   - automatically unwatches hidden watched quests
   - sounds stupid - but this, based on unknown factors - can be a significant performance improvement, I personally gained ~9 fps in dornogal
+- KeystoneAnnouncer
+  - automatically announces your key when you reroll it or at the end of a dungeon and it was your key that was completed
+- KeystoneInfo
+  - lean implementation of the /key command
+  - doesn't execute if you have BigWigs
+  - communicates your keystone info to others with e.g. BigWigs
+  - adds /key and prints your parties data
 - MirrorContainerFix
   - fixes the Breath & Fatigue frame not showing despite losing either or both of them
 - MDTSim